 This blog was taken from a webinar presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer who serves clients in Florida.
 We will discuss your lien and why in almost every instance it is probably worthless when you do tenant buildout work.
-We will also address the following questions and points:

 Why Is My Lien on Tenant Buildout Work Worthless?

 The first thing you should understand is why your lien is probably worthless when you do tenant buildout work.
 Let us take a scenario where you are an electrician or a supplier to the electrician and you are doing work for a general contractor who has a contract with the tenant.
 Now, the general rule of law in Florida is that your lien attaches to whatever the interest in the property is that the highest person in the chain of contracts has to that property.

 So, if you are a supplier to a subcontractor who has a contract with a general contractor who has the contract with the tenant.
 But that tenant’s interest in the property is not an ownership interest.
 It is merely a leasehold interest.
 So, as a supplier you can only get the rights that the highest party in your chain of contracts has with the property.